hashimoton/colorz/README.rst

 The color in a point represents the result value of f(z) at the corresponding point on the complex plane.
 The hue represents the phase, as many other domain coloring methods do.
-White(bright) point means the magnitude is quite near one of 2^n (n: integer including negative numbers).
+A white(bright) point means the magnitude is quite near one of 2^n (n: integer including negative numbers).
-Black(dark) point means either the real part or the imaginary part is an integer.
+A black(dark) point means either the real part or the imaginary part is an integer.

 Another One